 According to the American Academy of Dermatology⁵, “Psoriasis is a condition that causes the body to make new skin cells in days rather than weeks.
 As these cells pile up on the surface of the skin, you may see thick, scaly patches.”
 The life-long skin condition affects around 7.5 million Americans.
 Research is ongoing to determine the causes of psoriasis.
 Current findings highlighted by the National Psoriasis Foundation⁶, suggest that genes and the immune system play a role.
 It is found that white blood cells or T-cells attack the body’s skin cells forcing them to make new cells rapidly.
 Psoriasis is not contagious.

 Effects & Benefits of CBD For Skin Conditions

 Can CBD help with acne, eczema, or psoriasis?

-As of January 2019, there are over 10,000 medical and scientific studies on CBD.
-While most medical studies focus on the properties of CBD when ingested, there is a reason to believe that the chemical has therapeutic and calming benefits when applied topically (on the skin).
+As of August 2019, there are over 11,800 medical and scientific studies on CBD.
+Most of these medical studies focus on the properties of CBD when ingested.
+But, there is a reason to believe that the chemical has therapeutic and calming benefits when applied topically on the skin.

 The results of a 2017 study⁷ published in the Journal of American Academy of Dermatology claimed that CBD may help with a wide range of skin conditions including psoriasis, eczema, itching, allergic reactions, dandruff, melanoma, and the early stages of scleroderma.

-CBD has also been shown to have effects that provide significant relief against flare-ups.
+CBD has also been shown to have effects that provide significant relief against mild flare-ups of acne.
 In particular, a 2008 study⁸ demonstrated that CBD’s qualified anti-inflammatory effects provide promising results for acne patients.

 Research On CBD For Eczema, Psoriasis & Acne